MostafaKhidrAce/MostafaKhidrAce/README.md

 <h1 align="center"> I am a qualified and professional web developer.
 Strong creative and analytical skills.
-Team player with an eye for detail.. </h1>
+Team player with an eye for detail... </h1>